russellane/chase/README.md

 #### Category Totals Chart
-  Plot the Total amount spent on each category across the date-range, in descending order of the amount spent on the category.
-This is the representation of the Category/Merchant Report with the `--totals-only` option.
+  Plot the Total amount spent on each category across the date-range, in descending order of the amount spent on each category.
+This is a visualization of the Category/Merchant Report with `--totals-only`.
   Use `--barchart` or `--piechart` to display this chart.

 #### Monthly Averages Chart
-  Plot the Average amount spent on each category per month, in descending order of the amount spent on the category.
-This is the representation of the Category Monthly Report with the `--averages-only` option.
-Use `--barchart` or `--piechart`, along with the `--monthly` or `--averages-only` option to display this chart.
+  Plot the Average amount spent on each category per month, in descending order of the amount spent on each category.
+This is a visualization of the Category Monthly Report with `--averages-only`.
+  Use `--barchart` or `--piechart`, along with `--monthly` or `--averages-only`, to display this chart.

 #### Monthly Category Chart
   Plot the Amount spent each month on a given category.
-Use `--barchart` or `--piechart`, along with the `--category CATEGORY` option to display this chart.
+Use `--barchart` or `--piechart`, along with `--category CATEGORY`, to display this chart.

 #### General options
     -h, --help          Show this help message and exit.